Bhavnath fair

 Bhavnath fair is held at the Foothills of Girnar mountain in Junagadh, Gujarat on the banks of the river Suvarnarekha.
 Bhavnath Fair is one of the important fairs of Gujarat.

 Place

 At the foothills of Girnar in Junagadh, on the banks of the river Suvarnarekha, lies a very ancient temple of Lord Bhavnath.
 The background of the spontaneous Shivling of the temple looks beautiful with the wonderful (nature) forest.

 Time

-This fair is held every year on the occasion of Maha Shivaratri from Maagha Vad (Krishna Paksha) Agiyaras to Maagha Vad Amavasya.
+This fair is held every year on the occasion of Maha Shivaratri from Maagha Vad (Krishna Paksha) Navmi to Maagha Vad Teras.

 Religious significance

 In the fair of Bhavanath, Lord Bhavanath is worshiped at the midnight of Maha Shivaratri.
 A large number of monks and Naga Sadhus come from all over Gujarat to pay homage to Mahapuja.
 Almonries are also opened at various places for the visitors.

 On the day of Maagha Vad Navami, the flag of religion and culture is hoisted over the temple of Lord Bhavanath.
 At this time, Nagabawa is seen riding on elephants, chanting conch and playing various instruments, chanting Mahadev.
 The caves of Muchkund, Bhartuhari and Guru Dutt are also very famous in this place.
 Millions of devotees come here to visit and enjoy the fair.

 This place is a place of faith and belief for the people of Ahir and Mer.
 Folk music, ras-garba and bhajan-kirtan programs are also organized at night during the days of the fair.